Trekking the Mystical East Fjords - 5 Day Tour

 - Meet the locals

 - Brúnavík e.
 Brunavik Bay

-Your visit to Borgarfjordur Eystri will be an unforgettable experience; the amazing views, the deep fjords, the wildlife, the stunning lake, the fishing village and its surrounding farms will stay with you for years to come.
+Your visit to Borgarfjordur Eystri will be an unforgettable experience; the amazing views, deep fjords, wildlife, stunning lake, fishing village and its surrounding farms will stay with you for years to come.

 Local culture and knowledge:

-Along the way we will enjoy the hospitality of local people through their services, their knowledge of the area and its culture and their fresh food at their local restaurants.
+Along the way, we will enjoy the hospitality of local people through their services, their knowledge of the area and its culture and their fresh food at their local restaurants.
 Bird watching is a frequent pastime on our routes, and sidetracks will take us to deserted inlets that tell us the story of a past far removed from mobile phone contacts.